What Does Crazy Sound Like? Psycho Ex-Girlfriend Stalks and Harasses Her Ex-Boyfriend Via Telephone

 Voicemail 46: 02/24/01 12:15am.
 “I wonder why I call you so many times?
 I guess I can’t handle rejection, but at the same time I wonder why I’m constantly putting up with rejection from you?”
 She confuses Mark asking her “What’s on your mind?” with an emotional commitment.

 Voicemail 47: 02/24/01 12:20am.
-And she’s back, with a new ultimatum, more demands for items she claims Mark has and an offer for a “really nice gift” that she won’t give him if he doesn’t call her back.
+And she’s back, with a new ultimatum, more demands for items she claims Mark has and an offer for a “really nice gift” that she won’t give him if he doesn’t call her back (i.e., bribery).

 Voicemail 48: 02/24/01 10:44am.
-Another calm, cool day of light apology with the excuse that she was drunk the night before when she left the crazy messages.
-This woman is what I call a “midnight feeder;” the crazy gets worse at night.
+Another calm, cool light of day apology with the excuse that she was drunk the night before when she left the crazy messages.
+This woman is what I call a “Midnight Frenzy Feeder;” the crazy gets worse at night.

 Voicemail 49: 02/24/01 6:55pm.
 “I will do anything to be with you . . .
 I’m too hard on you.”
 More begging and protestations of love and admitting that she’s wrong.
 Will her contrition last?